Moving Mountains (song)

-"Moving Mountains" is a song recorded by American R&B singer Usher.
-It was released on May 23, 2008, as the third single from his fifth studio album, Here I Stand.
+"Moving Mountains" is a song recorded by the American R&B singer Usher.
+It was released on May 23, 2008, as the third single from his fifth album, Here I Stand.
 It was written by Usher with Christopher "Tricky" Stewart, Kuk Harrell and The-Dream, and was produced by Stewart and The-Dream.
 "Moving Mountains" is a slow tempo ballad, with lyrics describing a love struggle.

 The song appeared on the Billboard Hot 100 and Hot R&B/Hip-Hop Songs, as well as the single charts of several European countries.
-It peaked highest in New Zealand, where it reached number six on the singles chart and was certified gold.
+It reached number 6 in New Zealand on the singles chart and was certified Gold.
 The music video for "Moving Mountains" was filmed in front of a green screen as a sequel to the video of "Love in This Club".

 Background and composition

 "Moving Mountains" was written by The-Dream, Christopher "Tricky" Stewart, Kuk Harrell and Usher, and produced by The-Dream and Stewart.
 Recorded at Triangle Sound Studios and Chalice Recording Studios, it was leaked in February 2008, before being officially released for sale on May 23, 2008.

 "Moving Mountains" is a slow jam ballad, and contains synth beats and electronic influences.
 Portions of the song follow a chord progression used in OneRepublic's "Apologize".
 Partway through the song the beat is adjusted, while the musical instruments are accentuated.
 Usher's voice ranges from tenor to falsetto.
 The song's lyrics are of a "struggle to get through to his girl", and contain an extended metaphor, relating his fight for love to that of moving mountains, wishing for the situation to change.
 Fraser McAlpine from BBC called it "a cold, sad song with cold, sad lyrics".